linuxacademy/ecs-deep-dive-2018/parameter-store/README.md

 After the task is in a running state, check the public IP of the container instance and navigate to the following page:

 `http://<Container-Instance-Public-IP>/ecs.html`

+Only the first command with the `--no-with-decryption` parameter should work.
+The policy allows access to the parameter in Parameter Store but there’s no access to the KMS key.

+The second command should fail with an access denied error.